chrismhodgson/nextjs-pfrac/data/_pages/about/juniors.md

 ### The Winter Handicap League

-The club organises a [Winter League](https://pfrac.co.uk/competitions/junior-winter-handicap) based on a series of handicap races for all the juniors in the club, and other ad hoc races in the summer.
+From 1985 to 2022 the club organised a [Winter League](https://pfrac.co.uk/competitions/junior-winter-handicap) based on a series of handicap races for all the juniors in the club.
+Since 2022, the separation of the juniors into under 12 (Funetics) and 12 and over has not been sustainable.

 ### Awards

 Prizes are given out at the annual presentation evening.

-- Trophies for the top three in the Winter Handicap League and certificates for all participants
+* Trophies for the top three in the Winter Handicap League and certificates for all participants
-- The Winter League trophies, unhelpfully named but awarded for general performance in internal and external competitions
+* The Winter League trophies, unhelpfully named but awarded for general performance in internal and external competitions
-- The Track and Field trophies, awarded to the juniors (under 11 and under 17) who showed the largest improvements across all track and field events
+* The Track and Field trophies, awarded to the juniors (under 11 and under 17) who showed the largest improvements across all track and field events
-- The Coaches' Award, awarded for attitude to training and effort.
+* The Coaches' Award, awarded for attitude to training and effort.

 [Past winners of awards](http://results.pfrac.co.uk/awards/)